sakurawald/sakurawald.github.io/source/_posts/guide-to-install-qubes-on-qemu.md

 This post is a guide for someone who want to install qubes (the reasonable security os in the world) on their virtual machine.
 Our targets are:
 1. Use qemu (a virtual machine emulator) to emulate a virtual machine (which contains all the emulated hardware and firmware, e.g. cpu, memory, disk, nic, video card and bios)
-2. Let the qubes installer believe it runs in a metal-bare machine (Include feature-pass like VT-d and IOMMU)
+2. Let the qubes installer believe it runs in a bare-metal machine (Include feature-pass like VT-d and IOMMU)
 3. Setup the guest of (qubes os) and run virtual machines inside the guest os.
 (Nested Virtialization)